 Venus needs one degree to leave Sagittarius.
 She is in a cadent house, so the time frame is the longest one in a given time frame:

 As the brother left London several weeks ago, hours would be associated with the angles, days with the succedent houses and weeks with the cadent houses.
 Sagittarius is also a mutable sign, which indicates a certain quickness.
 This is why Lilly told his client, his brother would be back in less than 1 week.

-Lilly informs us, that the brother came back even earlier than it the predicted 1 week.
-The question was asked on a Friday, and on Tuesday, the querent’s brother was back home.
-(See chart on the left)
+Lilly informs us, that the brother came indeed before the week was over.
+The question was asked on a Friday (Julian Calendar), and on Tuesday, the querent’s brother was back home.
+(See chart on the right).

-The Moon was conjunct Venus and Venus was in Capricorn in her term and diurnal triplicity.
-The Moon is always the co-ruler of the quesited, in this case, the brothers meeting.
-When she joins Venus (missing brother) in the Sign which rules Lilly’s client, the meeting happens.
+The Moon was conjunct Venus and Venus was in Capricorn in her own bounds (Ptolemaic terms) and and in her diurnal triplicity.
+The Moon is always the co-ruler of the quesited, in this case, the meeting of the two brothers.
+Whenthe Moon joins Venus (missing brother) in the Sign which rules Lilly’s client, the meeting happens.

 This is a good reminder, that symbolical matches only give a rough time indication, but we always have to look for real time conjunctions in our ephemerides.

 William Lilly, Christian Astrology (CA), p.
 98